catalystneuro/murthy-lab-to-nwb/README.md

  For example, for the conversion `cowley2022mapping` you can find a directory located in `src/murthy-lab-to-nwb/cowley2022mapping`.
 Inside each conversion directory you can find the following files:

 * `cowley2022mapping_courtship_convert_session.py`: this runs a nwb conversion for a courtship session.
+* `cowley2022mapping_courtship_convert_all.py`: this runs the conversion for all the sessions in courtship.
 * `cowley2022mapping_imaging_convert_session.py`: this runs a nwb conversion for an imaging session.
 * `cowley2022mapping_requirements.txt`: dependencies specific to this conversion specifically.
 * `widget_demostration_courtship.ipynb`  jupyter notebook with visulization tools for the courtship nwb file